fido-alliance/fdo-sim/fsim-repository/fdo.command.md

 The command module provides the functionality to execute arbitrary commands on the device.
 The following table describes key-value pairs for the command fsim.

+The `fdo.command` module offers the ability to invoke a shell command on the FDO device during onboarding.
+For this FSIM, only one command may be in progress at a time.
+It is not recommended to buffer more than one command in a ServiceInfo message, because a buffer deadlock may result for some devices.
+(The authors accept that a more complex FSIM may permit multiple buffered commands to execute simultaneously, and welcome submissions).

+Commmands run to termination synchronously with the ServiceInfo processing.
+I.e., no new ServiceInfo is processed between the time that command:execute is processed and when that command finishes with command:exitcode.
+Only a single command may be buffered at a time.
+This means that each command must be in its own ServiceInfo message.
+The message command:sig applies to the currently executing command.

+It is intended that this FSIM support multiple OS targets, including Linux and MS-Windows.
+Small devices might implement shell-like functionality for specific commands, to limit the need for custom FSIM's.

+The messages: command, args, may_fail, return_stdout, return_stderr may appear in any order, so long as they appear before the execute commmand.

 | Direction | fdo.command.*                  | Value                             | Meaning                 |
 |:----------|:-------------------------------|:----------------------------------|:------------------------|